fixthestatusquo/proca/README.md

 # Proca *Progressive Campaigning*

-- provide a state of the art tool
+- provide a state of the art campaiging tool
 - integrate with the campaign website so no new CMS to learn
 - work with coalition and GDPR
 -